crodier/software-blog/_posts/2023-09-22-message-formats.md

 JSON Size: 60 bytes
 MessagePack Size: 43 bytes
 ```
-This experiment revealed we use **60** bytes with message pack
+This experiment revealed we use **43** bytes with message pack
-vs. **43** bytes for JSON.
+vs. **60** bytes for JSON.

-With a **29%** improvement on size and **17** bytes saved,
+We note the **29%** improvement on size and **17** bytes saved.
-we have though used an additional library across our code; this
+But we have though used an additional library across our code - this
 does not seem to be worth complexity cost.

-Indeed, MessagePack is a case where the benefits are not worth the investment.
+MessagePack is a case where the benefits are not worth the investment.

 The cost is introducing MessagePack everywhere
-in your system, as a library, upgrades and maintenanc, along
+in your system, as a library, upgrades and maintenance, along
-with the small learning curve for engineers.
+with the learning curve for engineers.

 MessagePack also lacks other
 critical and helpful messaging features which we will now explore.
-MessagePack gives a good idea of the type of optimization
-we want to achieve.

 ### GZIP Compression